Willgunter/Discord-Clone/README.md

     - ✅✅✅make things more discord like (change font / color of name of channel)✅✅✅
     - put a break in between three default channels and rest of channels after I add the add channels feature
-    - add websockets for live message display / server updating / channel updating (not going to do)
     - disable text / channel switching when server box is displayed
     - make a small white bar appear for the active server
-    - highlight messages when you mouse them similar to channels bar (add edit / delete functionality?)
+    - ✅✅✅highlight messages when you mouse them similar to channels bar✅✅✅ (add edit / delete functionality?)
     - add small (optional) description to servers? - displays at the top next to name?
     - ✅✅✅need to make spaces not allowed in server creation menu✅✅✅